w3c/wai-tutorials/source/forms/index.html.erb.md

 Forms can be visually and cognitively complex and difficult to use.
 Accessible forms are easier to use for everyone, including people with disabilities.

+- **People with cognitive disabilities** can better understand the form and how to completed due to the improved layout structure, instructions, and feedback.

-- **People using speech input assistive technology** can move the cursor into the fields they need to fill out using voice commands.
+- **People using speech input** can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.

-- **People with shaky hands** use the label as a larger clickable area for selecting small controls such as radio buttons and checkboxes.
+- **People with limited dexterity** benefit from enlarged clickable areas that include the labels, particularly for smaller controls, such as radio buttons and checkboxes.

-- **People using screen readers** can identify the purpose of a form field if a label is properly assigned, including information on the format expected or if the field is required.
+- **People using screen readers** can identify form controls more easily because they are associated with labels, field sets, and other structural elements.